 Christmas Tree was installed in the WHITE HOUSE sometime in the 19th century.
 Every year the First Lady selects a them.
-In 2016 the theme was
+The

-Gift of the Holidays.
+2017 White House Christmas Ornament honors President Franklin D. Roosevelt.
 The tree is selected from various growers nationwide.
-In 2016, it came from Pennsylvania.
-The
+In 2017, it came from Wisconsin.
+The 2017

-National Christmas Tree is a large evergreen tree located in the northeast quadrant of the The Ellipse near the White House.
+National Christmas Tree began in 1923 and is located in the northeast quadrant of the The Ellipse near the White House.